 Our overall financial risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the resources available to fund services.
-Financial risk management is carried out by a central treasury management team, under policies approved by the Council annually in the Treasury Management Strategy, available via https://www.warwickshire.gov.uk.
+Financial risk management is carried out by a central treasury management team, under policies approved by the Council annually in the Treasury Management Strategy, available on our website.
 We have written policies covering specific areas, such as interest rate risk, credit risk and the investment of surplus cash.